The Best DSLR Cameras for Beginners Photographers – Purchase Now

 The Canon EOS 80D is a fast and reliable DSLR camera.
 It’s been one of the best DSLR cameras produced by Canon even though it’s been out since 2016.
 Very special thanks to its amazing features and specs, with a 24mp camera sensor that can capture auto bright images with a 45-point autofocus system that never disappoints you.

 The camera also comes with a guided menu system that’s easy to navigate and WiFi/Bluetooth connectivity which can allow you to transfer images wirelessly if needed.
 Its drawback is that there’s no 4k video and that it’s lens kit that comes with the shooter is a little bit tad soft around the edges, aside from that.
 The website is really nice and advisable to purchase especially for beginners.

 Sensor: APS-C CMON | Lens mount: Canon EF-S | Screen size: 3-inch vars-angle touchscreen, 1040 dots | Megapixels: 24MP | Camera Shooting speed: 7fps | Video resolutions: 1080P | User levels: Beginners | Price: $999

 8: Pentax K-70

 For the past few years now, the Pentax cameras are really the third option for anyone who doesn’t want to buy either Canon or Nikon.
-The well-compacted camera is designed in such a way that it’ll be very comfortable while at your hands.
-The 24.2-megapixel ensures that the images taken are always on high quality.
+The well-compacted camera is designed in such a way that it’ll be very comfortable while in your hands.
+The 24.2-megapixel ensures that the images taken are always of high quality.

 Pentax k-70 hybrid live view autofocus system makes it an actual practical alternative to using the viewfinder.
 The amazing thing about this camera is that you can comfortably snap images outdoors irrespective of the weather.